HishamBS/Faz3a/README.md

 Example:

 - React
-- Bootstrap with react
+- Bootstrap with react, antd
 - Ajax (axios) for API
+- MongoDB, Mongoose
+- Express
+- Node.js
-- etc..
+- Google map

 ```

-### Wireframes

-Your step by step planning sketch of your project, that you can post them as an image in here.

 ### User Stories

-A story of the project user, that explains the use of the project.

 ```
-Example:

 User must be able to:

+- Viewing the home page
+- User can login, signup and login in secure way
-- View Example
+- View Services from map
-- Blablabla
+- Contact with provider
-- Search Example
-- Fine Example
-- etc..
+- View Profile page.
+- Add and remove the provided items

 ```